 When it comes to foods high in probiotics, we are all spoiled for choice.
 Here is a list of probiotic foods from around the world – guaranteed there are some you’ve never even heard of.

-Another Japanese classic made from fermented soybeans, miso soup will give you a hearty dose of vitamin E, vitamin B2, vitamin K, iron, calcium, dietary fibre, complete protein and potassium.
+Another Japanese classic made from fermented soybeans, miso soup will give you a hearty dose of vitamin E, vitamin B2, vitamin K, iron, calcium, dietary fiber, complete protein, and potassium.
 This filling dish is a dieter’s dream thanks to its low-calorie content.

 While it is high in sodium, research has shown that it doesn’t affect your cardiovascular system in the same way that other salty foods do.
 As an added bonus, miso soup’s polyunsaturated fat content has been proven to lower your body’s level of LDL cholesterol (that’s the bad stuff).
 And did we mention it’s one of the most delicious foods high in probiotics?